wkentaro/labelme/README.md

 ## Changes in this fork

+* Clicking an empty area in the canvas, then shift-clicking another point, selects all rectangles that intersect with the rectangle defined by the two points you just clicked.

 * Shift/ctrl + up/down/left right move the upper-left and lower-right borders of a selected rectangle.

 * PageUp and PageDown select the previous/next image, in addition to the default A/D shortcuts.
 This is useful when you're moving really fast, and you want to switch hands for the next/prev action.
 (This turned out to be unnecessary, I just didn't know you could already map multiple shortcuts to the same action.
 Now I know.
 But pgup/pgdn are still hard-coded in my fork.)